BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/Clamp_Lipolysis_Assay.md

 These data can be found in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity in a file named ../../data/raw/Analyzed Clamp glycerol_TG_NEFA data.xlsx.
-This script was most recently updated on Fri Sep  1 14:09:13 2017.
+This script was most recently updated on Mon Sep  4 18:15:13 2017.

 # Analysis